ragoob/logger-injector/README.md

 # How it works
-- The injector run on cluster level and watch all objects changes and if it contains special annotations the inector start modify the deployment or stateful pod to add fluentd side car containers configured to look into the pod logs volume and stream the logs to elastic search
+- The injector run on cluster level and watch all objects changes and if it contains special annotations the inector start modify the deployment or stateful pod to add fluentd side-car containers configured to look into the pod logs volume and stream the logs to elastic search

 ## Features

 - automatic Injector (fluentd sidecar container)
 - You do not need to configure anything to your app just write your logs into volume
 - Support multiple worker threads
-- One time install per cluster
+- One time installation per cluster
 - Now support watching deployments only
 - support in-cluster configuration or kube config if you need to run it outside K8s cluster
 ## Tech Stack